ztomer/quick_launch/README.md

 * Use quick_launch.ahk, the other file is for reference
 * There's no GUI, you'd probably want and need to edit the script for your own needs
 * I'm using Process Explorer to find the target binary YMMV.
 Some applications works only with the PID, some other with the window title.
 The terminal requires special handling.
-* To start the script on log-in, use the task scheduler, schedule a task using the AutoHotKey.exe binary, and add the fullpath + script filename as a parameter
+* To start the script on log-in, use the task scheduler, schedule a task using the AutoHotKey.exe binary, and add the full path + quick_launch.ahk as a parameter
 * Hammerspoon for Mac is better.
 Alas.